ChouhanSandeep/PowerShellScripts/README.md

 # PowerShell Scripts
-#### These are some PowerShell scripts to help you simplfy some daily tasks or solve few hurdles
+#### These are some PowerShell scripts to help you simplfy some daily tasks or solve few hurdles.

-### Keep System Running
+### 1 - Keep System Running
-- This script will help you to keep your sustem running and stay online.
+- This script will help you to keep your system running and stay online.